 Usually, an oral surgeon will embed the implants into your jawbone, while your regular dentist will place the dental crowns over the implants after they have healed.
 Both will work together to ensure that your operation will go well.
 Other specialists may be involved depending on a variety of factors, which can be discussed during a consultation.

 Temporary Teeth While Healing

 Depending on your specific case, dental crowns may be immediately placed over the dental implant on the same day.
 However, if your jaw needs time to heal and integrate the implants, we can tailor temporary teeth to help you with oral functions until then.
-This includes temporary teeth, bridges or dentures that can be removed.
+This includes temporary teeth, bridges or a prosthesis that can be removed.
 If you prefer a nonremovable, temporary appliance, we can incorporate temporary transitional implants alongside the permanent ones, which can also be done the same day as your procedure.

 When Are the Replacement Teeth Attached to the Implant?

 There is no straight answer, since no two cases are the same.
 Sometimes, dental crowns can be placed over the implant immediately during the same procedure.
 But in the event that you need time to heal, or if the replacement teeth will take time to be created, the entirety of the treatment can take anywhere from one to 12 months.

 The number of office visits will also vary.
 If you are only replacing a few missing teeth, it usually only takes about three appointments.
 However, it can take up to five appointments if you are getting removeable a prosthesis since we will take time to make proper adjustments to make sure the final product is very comfortable for you.
 We will also need time to custom create the prosthetics in between your visits, which can be lengthy.